 As AMS celebrates its 100th anniversary and looks forward to its second century, you will see many indications of how the elected leadership and hundreds of volunteers are transforming the Society not only to meet current and future challenges, but also to expand its role as a vibrant home for those in the weather, water, and climate community.
 One immediate change that will allow us to achieve this vision is a new dues structure for full Members that was approved by the AMS Council (the elected governance of the Society) at their summer meeting.
-The dues for Associate and Student Members will not change.
-The new structure is being implemented this fall for the 2020 membership year.
+The dues for Associate and Student Members are not affected by the new tiers.
+This tiered structure was implemented in 2019, and will continue in 2022.

 Dues are a critically important source of revenue that allows the Society to offer programs for members, but it is important to ensure that dues are not so high as to be an impediment to participation.
 Accordingly, the new structure will set each member’s dues based on that member’s annual income.
 This approach will be more equitable and inclusive and will reduce membership barriers for many individuals in our community.
 We know that some early career and retired members, in particular, have found the previous “one size fits all” dues (which were $111 in 2019) to be a financial challenge, despite the value that membership brings to them professionally and personally.
 After careful consideration, the Council has set the new structure for full Members as follows: